boratashan/bfw/README.md

-# mybaas
+# bfw
-My BackEnd as a Service Experimental Project (Microservices Arch)
+BFW Experimental Project (Microservices Arch)

 All microservices will run on a platform and supports
 - [x] Service discovery via Apache Zookeper